Cutting wasted kits by 9.7% with sample collection redesign

 Tested under constraints to surface risks quickly

-DNAGenotek couldn’t supply extra sample devices in time for US patient testing, so I tested in-person with 5 new UK colleagues unfamiliar with the kit to identify any major issues and maintain momentum.
+DNAGenotek couldn't supply extra sample devices in time for US patient testing, so I tested in-person with 5 new UK colleagues unfamiliar with the kit to identify any major issues and maintain momentum.
+Key kit and instructions findings:

 - Several questioned who DNAGenotek was and raised privacy concerns.